wireservice/agate/docs/tutorial.rst

     Adams
     ...

-To summarize, the four most common parts of a Table (:class:`.Column`, :class:`.Row`, sequences of columns and sequences of rows) are all instances of :class:`.MappedSequence` and therefore all behave in a uniform way.
-This is also true of :class:`.TableSet`, which will get to later on.
+To summarize, the four most common data structures in agate (:class:`.Column`, :class:`.Row`, :attr:`.Table.columns` and :attr:`.Table.rows`) are all instances of :class:`.MappedSequence` and therefore all behave in a uniform way.
+This is also true of :class:`.TableSet`, which will discuss later on.

 Aggregating column data
 =======================

 With the basics out of the way, let's do some actual analysis.
-Analysis begins with questions, so that's how we'll learn about agate.
+Analysis begins with questions, so let's ask some.

-Question: **How many exonerations involved a false confession?**
+Q: **How many exonerations involved a false confession?**

-Answering this question involves counting the number of "True" values in the ``false_confession`` column.
+Answering this question involves counting the number of ``True`` values in the ``false_confession`` column.
 When we created the table we specified that the data in this column contained :class:`.Boolean` data.
 Because of this, agate has taken care of coercing the original text data from the CSV into Python's ``True`` and ``False`` values.

-We'll answer the question using :class:`.Count` which is a type of :class:`.Aggregation`.
-Aggregations in agate are used to perform "column-wise" calculations.
+We'll answer the question using by using an instance of :class:`.Count` which is a type of :class:`.Aggregation`.
+Aggregations are used to perform "column-wise" calculations.
 That is, they derive a new single value from the contents of a column.
 In the case of :class:`.Count`, it will tell us how many times a particular value appears in the column.

-An :class:`.Aggregation` is applied to a column of a table using the :meth:`.Table.aggregate` method.
+An Aggregation is applied to a table using :meth:`.Table.aggregate`.

-Putting it together looks like this:
+It sounds complicated, but it's really simple.
+Putting it all together looks like this:

 .. code-block:: python